ENC Editor Dock

 Feature Class Filters

-After you select from the Add/Remove Feature Class dialog, your feature class names will appear in the list as show below.
+After you select from the Add/Remove Feature Class dialog, your feature class names will appear in the list as shown below.

 If an attribute is non-numeric, then you will only have 4 operators (Exist, Does Not Exist, Equals, Does Not Equal).
 An example of this type of attribute (enumeration) is shown below.